 When it comes to Breast Cancer, early detection saves lives.
 Providing high quality, comprehensive breast cancer detection requires a fully equipped imaging center with state-of-the-art technology.
 The Skagit Valley Hospital Foundation deeply understands this need and has committed to raise $2 million to help build and equip a new Women's Imaging Center to serve patients in the region.

 An Opportunity to Revolutionize Breast Cancer Detection in the Region

-The Women's Imaging Center will reside inside the 4,000 square foot Skagit Imaging Pavilion adjacent to Skagit Valley Hospital in Mount Vernon.
-Dedicated to breast imaging, the Women's Imaging Center will feature state-of-the-art equipment to include 3D Digital Breast Tomosynthesis mammography, ultrasound, CT, MRI and Stereotactic Breast Biopsy.
+The Women's Imaging Center resides inside the 4,000 square foot Skagit Imaging Pavilion adjacent to Skagit Valley Hospital in Mount Vernon.
+Dedicated to breast imaging, the Women's Imaging Center features state-of-the-art equipment including 3D Digital Breast Tomosynthesis mammography, ultrasound, CT, MRI and Stereotactic Breast Biopsy.

 Driven by Donor Generosity